 Before furnishing, however, you want to ensure the coop floor is complete.
 It is essential because working around it will be more challenging after installing perches and nesting boxes.

 For the uninitiated, roosts are bars where chickens sleep at night or hang out while relaxing in the coop.
 Adding simple roosts will allow your feathered friends to satisfy their instincts, sleep comfortably, and feel safe at night.
-You will need rounded perching roosts 2 inches wide for adult chickens.
-Chickens sleep flat-footed, so you want to build roosts wide enough for chickens’ comfort.
-You may also need smaller, low-lying roosting bars for chicks.
+You will need perching roosts 2 inches wide for adult chickens.
+Chickens sleep flat-footed (with their toes slightly curled), so you want to build roosts wide enough for chickens’ comfort.
+If you are building chicken comforts for the first time, here are details regarding roosting bars.

 Location for Chicken Roosts